aci-ref/facilitation_leading_practices/activities/02-outreach.md

 Often a Facilitator will be called upon to organize outreach events for their respective ACI organization.
-There are a multitude of event types that can be effective in promoting ACI and the facilitator role, and the choice of event type depends greatly on the ACI organization and local culture.
+There are a multitude of event types that can be effective in promoting ACI and the Facilitator role, and the choice of event type depends greatly on the ACI organization and local culture.
 In this section we will present a number of events that have worked for the institutions involved in creating this document.